Zabanaa/zabanaa.github.io/_posts/2017-01-15-mind-blowing-python-tips.md

 ---
 layout: post
-title: Mind blowing Python tips
+title: Mind-blowing Python tips
 ---

 ## 0 - Loop over a range of numbers
 Use `range` instead of `xrange`.
-In python3, the former  creates an iterator which produces the values one at a time making it much more eficient and fast.
+In python3, the former  creates an iterator which produces the values one at a time making it much more efficient and fast.

 ```python